 What are the different types of bankruptcy and what is the relevance to divorce cases?

-Individuals can file for bankruptcy under Chapter 7 or Chapter 13.
-Chapter 7 is a total discharge of debts whereas Chapter 13 is a repayment plan allowing the debtor to make payments over the course of time (5 years in many cases) and then have remaining debts discharged.
-The type of bankruptcy (7 or 13) affects which debts can be discharged, if and when debts will be discharged, and the contents of the bankruptcy estate.
+Chapter 7 is a total discharge of debts.
+Chapter 13 involves a repayment plan that allows the debtor to make payments over the course of time (3 to 5 years) and then have remaining debts discharged.
+The type of bankruptcy affects whether and when certain debts can be discharged.

 My ex-spouse just filed for bankruptcy.
 Will this affect his obligation to pay child support and maintenance?